tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

 ## I. Overview

-\*\* **TLDR** \*\* - *if you don't know what to do for this project, do a Google Maps/Earthquake mashup or Google Maps/Restaurants mashup etc.  - you could also use the [Leaflet maps API](https://leafletjs.com/examples.html) or the [Mapbox API](https://www.mapbox.com) - just be sure to fullfill all of the requirements - read on!*

 For this project you (and optionally a partner) are creating a JavaScript driven Web application that utilizes multiple Web services.

 - Your goal is to create an application that is easy to use, functional, and aesthetically pleasing.
 - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.
-- The objective of this project is for you to demonstrate your mastery of HTML5/CSS/JS programming in a web browser context, utilizing a MVVM framework such as Vue.js
+- The objective of this project is for you to demonstrate your mastery of HTML5/CSS/JS "rich media" programming in a web browser context
 - You will be evaluated on:
     - the quality of the experience you create
     - the soundness of your programming